appuio/terraform-modules/modules/vshn-lbaas-exoscale/README.md

 * specify the cluster's id, Exoscale region, Exoscale-managed domain name, SSH key, api backends, router backends, and bootstrap node.
 * specify an existing Exoscale managed private network and host for the internal VIP in that network.
 * specify a list of security group ids which are allowed to access the LB's cluster-internal frontends.
-* specify an Exoscale API Key and secret for Floaty
 * specify the username for the APPUiO hieradata Git repository (see next sections for details).
 * specify the team to assign the LBs to in Icinga.
 * provide an API token for control.vshn.net (see next sections for details).